-Within the Anthospermeae, the monotypic subtribe Carpacocinae was strongly recovered as monophyletic in the BI analysis (PP 1.00: Fig. 3.6) and recovered with no support in the MP analysis (Fig. 3.5), Carpacocinae was the most early diverging lineage within the tribe.
+Within the Anthospermeae, the monogeneric subtribe Carpacocinae was strongly recovered as monophyletic in the BI analysis (PP 1.00: Fig. 3.6) and recovered with no support in the MP analysis (Fig. 3.5), Carpacocinae was the most early diverging lineage within the tribe.
 The Operculariinae and Coprosminae were recovered together in a strongly supported clade in the BI analysis (PP 0.96: Fig. 3.6) and moderately supported in the MP analysis (BP 75: Fig. 3.5).
 The Opercularinae and Coprosminae were both paraphyletic in the MP and BI analyses with Opercularia Gaertn.
 (BP 100: Fig. 3.5; PP 1.00: Fig. 3.6) sister to Leptostigma (BP 95: Fig. 3.5; PP 1.00: Fig. 3.6).

 Subtribe Anthosperminae was strongly recovered as monophyletic (BP 99: Fig. 3.5; PP 1.00: Fig. 3.6) in all analyses and sister to the Operculariinae-Coprosiminae clade (BP 75: Fig. 3.5; PP 0.96: Fig. 3.6).
-Within Anthosperminae a clade comprising Phyllis (BP 99) and Galopina (BP 100) was recovered as the most early diverging clade in the MP analysis with no support, while strongly supported as sister to the Anthospermum-Nenax clade (BP 99).
-However, in the BI analysis, a clade comprising only Phyllis (PP 1.00) was recovered as the most early diverging clade in the most early divergence of the Anthospermum-Nenax clade (BP 99).
-However, in the BI analysis, a clade comprising only Phyllis (PP 1.00) was recovered as the most early diverging clade (PP 1.00), Galopina was weakly recovered as sister to the Anthospermum-Nenax clade (PP 0.66).
+Within Anthosperminae a clade comprising Phyllis (BP 99) and Galopina (BP 100) was recovered as the earliest diverging clade in the MP analysis with no support, while strongly supported as sister to the Anthospermum-Nenax clade (BP 99).
+However, in the BI analysis, a clade comprising only Phyllis (PP 1.00) was recovered as the earliest diverging clade (PP 1.00), Galopina was weakly recovered as sister to the Anthospermum-Nenax clade (PP 0.66).